Location: Amarna, Egypt

 This field school provides the opportunity to spend full-time conducting comprehensive analysis of the excellently preserved skeletons excavated each year from the Commoners’ cemetery at Tell el-Amarna.
 Built by the Pharaoh Akhenaton, the city was occupied and the cemetery used for approximately 15 years, making the cemetery a unique research resource for paleopathology and life-way reconstruction.
 Students from novice to experienced will have the opportunity to engage in all aspects of the ongoing bioarcheological research at the South Tombs Cemetery.
 Students will hone their skills become faster at each research task.
 All students engage in the overall goal oriented bioarcheological research at Tell el-Amarna.
 All accommodations and research laboratories are located on the site within the Amarna House complex.

 Minimum Length of Stay for Volunteers: entire session

 Room and Board Arrangements

 Each student has an individual bedroom and all meals at the site are provided.
-The field school fee pays for hotel, all tours, transportation and meals once the student arrives in Cairo.
+The field school fee of $2970 pays for hotel, all tours, transportation and meals once the student arrives in Cairo.

 Kemp, B. and A. Stevens, 2010.
 Busy Lives at Amarna: Excavations in the Main City (Grid 12 and the House of Ranefer, N49.18).
 Volume I: The Excavations, Architecture and Environmental Remains.
 EES Excavation Memoir 90, London: Egypt Exploration Society and Amarna Trust.